nadeche/mars_weather_app/PROCESS.md

 ## Day 20| 19-06-2016
 Today I had to choose between bowing up photos that are smaller than the screensize which makes them very pixelly or displaing them at the right size wich makes them very small.
 I decided that eitherway the user wil probably load a different photo so blowing up the photo regartless of size seems like the simpleler solution program wise.
 I added a library to my project to implement a dotnavigation at the bottom of the screen.
 To write it myself seemed a bit rediundent altough I did research how to make this feature.
 The library I use now I choose because it seemed simple to implement at the time and after fixing a few bugs it actually is.
 The libary is called [SlidingIntroScreen](https://github.com/MatthewTamlin/SlidingIntroScreen) and is a project that has still recent updates on githib.
 This means for me that the project has good compatibility for aplications running on the latest android versions.
+## Day 21| 20-06-2016
+This morning I helped one of my fellow students with a problem in code.
+This took longer than expected so I didn't have as much time to work today as I would have liked.
+But my fellow student was very happy.
+In the afternoon I have been very buzzy with getting the sunset and rise converted to the device time zone and in a format that fits in the UI as it is.
+In the end I settled for displaing the day, moth and the hour and minute.
+The year is not relevant for the user and neighter is the timezone the user is at the moment.
+In this way the data fits in in the UI.
+I choose to display the month in letters because than it can't be cunfued with the day in some cases because not everyone expects the day to come first.
+Then I spend time on changing the UI for the used temperature scale.
+To just have one switchable setting under settings seemd a bit redundent.
+Now there is a menu item that changes to the opposite of what is selectet.
+Just pressing on that menu item changes the seved preference.
+When the menu is reopened the menu item title changes to the opposite.
+The only problem I have now is how to update the fragments where the data is displayed when the preference is changed.
+Since this menu item resides in the activity and not in one of the fragments.
+Now the date changes only when the date is reloaded.